-Texas Animal Health Commission (TAHC): On March 8, TAHC added agricultural carcass disposal numbers reported by TX A&M AgriLife Extension.
-TAHC is actively coordinating with state veterinarian offices in New Mexico and Oklahoma to facilitate documenting interstate movement for livestock producers.
+Texas Animal Health Commission (TAHC): TAHC is actively coordinating with state veterinarian offices in New Mexico and Oklahoma to facilitate documenting interstate movement for livestock producers.
 TAHC has begun to distribute animal agriculture focused publications addressing carcass disposal guidance, state, and federal resources, and AgriLife supply point information.

 TAHC is working with AgriLife Extension to incorporate animal agriculture losses from the drop location identified in Pampa and is communicating with the Texas and Southwest Cattle Raisers Association for numbers reported by producers.
-The total number of estimated reported animal losses to date is: 7,306.
+The total number of estimated reported animal losses to date is: 7,350.